I recently received an email from a fellow photographer who goes by the name Patrick Schoenmakers.

 This had led Patrick to visit the Shanghai 1933 Slaughterhouse I’d visited and mentioned in this post, but not published any pictures of.

-But now, thanks to Patrick contacting me about being featuring his subsequent photographs as the very first Get Your Work On post, we finally have some pictures of this unique Shanghai location, as well as some other from around the city.
+But now, thanks to Patrick contacting me about being featuring his subsequent photographs in a guest post, we finally have some pictures of this unique Shanghai location, as well as some other from around the city.

 An afternoon in Shanghai